daos-stack/daos/docs/admin/common_tasks.md

 5. Copy one of the example configs from `utils/config/examples` to `/etc/daos` and adjust it based on the environment.
 E.g., `access_points`, `bdev_class`.
-6. Check that directory where the log files will be created exists.
+6. Check that the directory where the log files will be created exists.
 E.g., `control_log_file`, `log_file` field in `engines` section.
 7. Start `daos_server`.
 8. Use `dmg config generate` to generate the config file that contains PMEM and NVMe.
 9. Define the certificate files in the server config.
 10. Start server with the generated config file.
-11. Check that it's waiting for SCM format.
-Call dmg storage format.
+11. Check that the server is waiting for SCM format.
+Call `dmg storage format`.
-12. Create a small pool; ~500MB.
+12. Create a small pool; E.g., ~500MB.
 13. Define the certificate files in the agent config.
 14. Start agent.
-15. Create a POSIX container with daos command.
+15. Create a POSIX container with the `daos` command.
 16. Mount the container with dfuse.
 17. Add a large file that's less than the 500MB pool size into the container.
 18. Call `dmg pool query` and check that the free size has declined.